rkline2/341_proj3/README.md

 This tree starts with Node [word=just, frequency=1] and has 3 nodes<br>
 This tree starts has no nodes<br>
 This tree starts with Node [word=list, frequency=5] and has 12 nodes<br>

+## FindAll/Partial Application
+After the tree has been filled with data, this application, much like texting will find words within a certain tree index.
+Using the tree pictured above, using “th” would give the results “the”, “this” and “than” in infix order.
+The output of this function should look like below:

+Printing the results of nodes that start with 'the'<br>
+Node [word=the, frequency=49]<br>
+Node [word=then, frequency=1]<br>